malteschilling/ddrl_hexapod/README.md

 # Hints

 *   Docker
-    *   The DDS in ROS2 causes multiple containers to have cross-talk if they are in the same network.
-Even if they have different IPs, the DDS discovers each others service and causes errors.
+    *   The DDS in ROS2 causes multiple containers to have crosstalk if they are in the same network.
+Even if they have different IPs, the DDS discovers each other's service and causes errors.
 Therefore, check if every container is connected to its own Docker bridge.
     *   To make the training persistent, it is recommended to mount a local folder of the host to `/tmp` inside of the container.
 Multiple containers may corrupt the training if they mount the same host folder.
     *   The Docker network ports 8080 (gzserver) and 11345 (tensorboard) are exposed.
-This can cause crosstalk in ROS2 if multiple container are exposed to the same port.
+This can cause crosstalk in ROS2 if multiple containers are exposed to the same port.
 Use e.g. the `-P` switch to assign ports on the host randomly.
-    *   The training has to report the warning `[gzserver-1] [WARN] [lf_tibia.p3d_lf_tibia_controller]: Negative update time difference detected.` periodically as a sign that the simulation is resetted.
+    *   The training has to report the warning `[gzserver-1] [WARN] [lf_tibia.p3d_lf_tibia_controller]: Negative update time difference detected.` periodically as a sign that the simulation is reset.
 ROS2 crosstalk may cause the issue, that these warnings do not occur.
 *   Training
     *   Check if the height map `/root/heightmap_7.png` lies inside the `/tmp` folder.
     *   Scripts for training and testing are located inside the Docker folder `/root/ros2learn/experiments/examples/PHANTOMX/`, which are `train_dppo2_mlp.py` (train decentralized approach), `run_dppo2_mlp.py` (test decentralized approach), `train_ppo2_mlp.py` (train centralized approach), `run_ppo2_mlp.py` (test centralized approach),